• Skip to Content

 The study of English offers students an opportunity to develop critical thinking and writing skills necessary for success in both the academic and professional worlds.
 It also nurtures an appreciation of the literary arts.
 Reading, thinking, and writing about the human experience provide a vital foundation for further education and professional success.

-Since English composition courses are designed to help students write the kinds of papers commonly required in college courses, students should take English as early as possible.
+Since English composition courses are designed to help students write the kinds of papers commonly required in college courses, students should take their English classes as early as possible.

 Career Opportunities